Bachelor of Commerce with Honours BCom(Hons)

 - plan and carry out a supervised programme of academic research that shows a sound understanding of ethical practice.

 - synthesise academic or professional literature and effectively communicate research orally and in written form.

 Subject areas for the BCom(Hons) are listed below.
 Contact the relevant department or programme directly on the link below for postgraduate information about these subject areas.

 For full requirements see the Regulations for the Bachelor of Commerce with Honours (University Regulations website).

-For course advice contact the College of Business and Economics.
+For course advice contact the School of Business and Economics.